saikrishna321/AppiumTestDistribution-wiki/Remote Execution.md

 	log4j.logger.com.foo=WARN
 ```

-* run @mvn clean compile
+* run `mvn clean compile`
-* then run mvn package to create the jars
+* run `mvn package to create the jars
-* run "java -jar target/RemoteAppiumManager-1.2.jar -Dport=4567" to start the server at port 4567 as this is the default port used by the appium
+* run `java -jar target/RemoteAppiumManager-1.2.jar -Dport=4567 to start the server at port 4567 as this is the default port used by the appium
 * you can enter http://your_ip:4567/ to see whether the server is running.
 * insert the host machine's IP in the hostMachines section in capabilities.json